aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 Parameter values can be transformed using ```withTransformation(transformerClass)```.
 Base64 and JSON transformations are provided.
 For more complex transformation, you need to specify how to deserialize.

-!!! warning "`SSMProvider.getMultiple()` does not support transformation and will return simple Strings."
+!!! warning "`getMultiple()` does not support transformation and will return simple Strings."

 === "Base64 Transformation"
     ```java